swcarpentry/python-novice-inflammation/README.md

 # Programming with Python

 [![GitHub release](https://img.shields.io/github/release/swcarpentry/python-novice-inflammation.svg)](https://github.com/swcarpentry/python-novice-inflammation/releases)
 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)
 [![Slack Status](https://img.shields.io/badge/Slack_Channel-swc--py--inflammation-E01563.svg)](https://swcarpentry.slack.com/messages/C9Y0L6MF0)

 An introduction to Python for non-programmers using inflammation data.

+Current maintainers:

+* [Trevor Bekolay][trevor_bekolay]
+* [Maxim Belkin][maxim_belkin]
+* [Anne Fouilloux][anne_fouilloux]
+* [Valentina Staneva][valentina_staneva]
+* [Mike Trizna][mike_trizna]
+* [Greg Wilson][greg_wilson], creator of [Software Carpentry][swc_history]

+The goal of this lesson is to teach novice programmers to write modular code to perform a data analysis.
+Python is used to teach these skills because it is a commonly used programming language in many scientific disciplines.
+However, the emphasis is not on teaching every aspect of Python, but instead on language agnostic principles like automation with loops and encapsulation with functions (see [Best Practices for Scientific Computing][best-practices] to learn more).
+This lesson is also available in [R][R] and [MATLAB][MATLAB].

+The example used in this lesson analyzes a set of 12 data files with inflammation data collected from a trial for a new treatment for arthritis (the data was simulated).
+Learners are shown how it is better to create a function and apply it to each of the 12 files using a loop instead of using copy-paste to analyze the 12 files individually.

 Rendered version of the lesson: <https://swcarpentry.github.io/python-novice-inflammation/>